redeem4/Care_Corner/care-corner-api/README.md

     docker-compose up -d

+  _Note_: The `-d` runs the docker process in the background.
+You can view the docker logs on the command line or in the docker dashboard.
+If you drop the `-d` you can view the logs as it runs, but will need to use another terminal to execute other things.

-  Note that on MacOS you may have to run TMPDIR=/private$TMPDIR docker-compose up
+  _Note_: on MacOS you may have to run TMPDIR=/private$TMPDIR docker-compose up

   The first time you run localstack, you need to do a deploy: